 The final value of x contains only the increment of 30 added by T1.
-Alternatively, if T2 aborts after T1 writes x, there having well-formed reads on data items.
-Prohibiting P2 means long-term Read locks on data items.
-Finally, Prohibiting P3 means long-term Read predicate locks.
-Thus the isolation levels of Table 3 defined by these phewill be a problem with the UNDO action of w2.
-P4 is possible at the READ COMMITTED isolation level, since it is allowed by P0 (involving only write operations) and P1 (requiring a read after a write).
+P4 is possible at the READ COMMITTED isolation level, since H4 is allowed when forbidding P0 (a commit of the transaction performing the first write operation precedes the second write) or P1 (which would require a read after a write).
 However, forbidding P2 also precludes P4, since w2[x] comes after r1[x] and before T1 commits or aborts.
 Therefore the anomaly P4 is useful in distinguishing isolation levels intermediate in strength between READ COMMITTED and REPEATABLE READ.